AmineAndam04/Malicious-VR-Meeting-Unity-Env/README.md

 <img width="700" alt="Screenshot-VR" src="https://github.com/AmineAndam04/Malicious-VR-Meeting-Env/assets/49843367/b1fe5306-5a0b-47e2-8732-12e38adf65d7">
 </div>

+## Attack demonstration
+An attack demonstration is available at this [Youtube video ](https://youtu.be/8i8viO-Etng?si=j1rkVkzOyUc4KUZH)

 ## How to Get Assets
 To personalize the project, you have to buy these two assets from [CGTrader](https://www.cgtrader.com/):